26:56

 No signal is sent.

-The brain doesn't send or receive a concluding message.
+Brain doesn't send or receive a concluding message.

-And when the ending is not consciously registered,
+And when the ending is not consciously registered.

-The body will continue to carry the echo of what has already passed.
+The body will continue to carry the echo.

 It came into us.